County Route 514 (New Jersey): Route description

-CR 514 continues into Rahway in Union County and becomes Lawrence Avenue, intersecting CR 621 and passes a few homes before crossing the Rahway River and intersects the southbound direction of US 1/9, with northbound US 1/9 passing over CR 514.
-From this point, the road continues past more residences, intersecting CR 608.
-At the CR 613 junction, the route turns northwest onto East Grand Avenue and passes under the Northeast Corridor.
+CR 514 continues into Rahway in Union County, becoming Woodbridge Road and becomes Lawrence Street, intersecting with East Hazelwood Avenue (CR 621) and passes a few homes before crossing the Rahway River and intersects the southbound direction of U.S. Route 1/9, with northbound US 1/9 passing over CR 514.
+From this point, the road continues past more residences, intersecting with East Milton Avenue (CR 648).
+At the intersection of CR 613, the route turns northwest onto East Grand Avenue and passes under the Northeast Corridor.
 CR 514 turns northeast onto Elizabeth Avenue, with CR 613 resuming along West Grand Avenue, and heads through residential and commercial areas a short distance to the northwest of the Northeast Corridor as it crosses CR 652.
 The route enters Linden and heads past industry as it crosses an abandoned railroad branch.
 The road intersects CR 615 and passes businesses as it comes to CR 617.
 CR 514 passes more homes and commercial establishments, intersecting CR 619 and crossing under an abandoned railroad line.
 The road runs through more urban areas of businesses and industry as it reaches the Park Avenue (CR 616) junction.
 The road becomes municipally maintained over the Northeast Corridor before turning east onto county-maintained East Linden Avenue.
 CR 514 continues into Elizabeth on Lidgerwood Avenue passing Elmora Avenue (Route 439).
 Past Garden Street, the street becomes one-way in the westbound direction.
 The CR 514 designation ends at the intersection of Edgar Road and Washington Avenue.